create a Native American diorama with legos and creativity US history 7th Texas history

 Putting together our Native American reports

 After the kids did their research, they started putting together their presentations.
 I encouraged them to think creatively.
-They could dress a doll in the clothing for their chosen tribe, make a diorama to show different part, or draw it all out.
+They could dress a doll in the clothing for their chosen tribe, make a diorama to show different parts, or draw it all out.

 creating a Texas history Texas Indians report